-This traditional homemade mulled red wine recipe is very easy to make.
-So warm and cozy for sipping on cool winter nights!
+This traditional homemade mulled red wine with sweet spices is very easy to make.
+It is so warm and cozy to sip on cool winter nights!

 Jump to: